-Our Career Diploma program teaches skills that go beyond your area of specialty.
-You’ll learn about billing and coding in your medical coding classes, of course.
-But, your lessons will strengthen your thinking skills, technology skills and interpersonal skills, too.
+Our career diploma program may help you learn skills beyond your area of specialty.
+Your lessons will strengthen your thinking skills, technology skills, and interpersonal skills, too.
 Each of those is essential to future success in your career wherever you work.

-Billing and coding professionals handle large amounts of detailed information.
-Patients' medical records may be extensive.
-And insurance providers' guidelines can be confusing.
+Medical billing and coding professionals handle large amounts of detailed information.
+Patients' medical records may be extensive and insurance providers' guidelines can be confusing.
 As a medical billing and coding student, you will learn how to take in complex data and analyze it for proper coding.

 Every step of this process requires focus and attention to detail.
-Medical billing and coding certification is important for professionals who want to work as specialists in this field because it proves to employers that you meet a standard in your abilities.
+Earning your medical billing and coding certification may be helpful as a specialist in this field because it may prove to employers that you meet a standard in your abilities.
 But, understanding insurance coding is valuable knowledge for any medical office worker.
-Learning to apply knowledge, solve problems and analyze patient information develops your self-sufficiency.
-That's a trait employers always appreciate.
+Learning to apply knowledge, solve problems, and analyze patient information develops your self-sufficiency.
+That's a trait employers may appreciate.

 Because there is software designed especially for the medical world, you also will learn to use tools beyond standard apps.
 As part of our medical billing and coding school, you’ll practice coding and get hands-on practice.
 You'll learn to apply your new knowledge like you would in a real medical office.